Got a question? Read through our list of frequently asked questions to see if we have an answer.

 Will the development create lower power prices for residents?

 New utility-scale solar projects like Ross River Solar Farm can reduce the strain on the electricity network, particularly at times of high demand.
 This in turn, can help to reduce wholesale prices for electricity.
 Households and businesses may see a positive impact on their energy costs if energy retailers opt to pass on these reductions to customers.

 What type of jobs would be created during construction?

-Around 250 jobs will be created during the construction with a further five full time and ten part time ongoing jobs available once the solar farm is operating.
+Up to 250 jobs will be created during the construction with a further five full time and ten part time ongoing jobs available once the solar farm is operating.

 Jobs will include surveyors, engineers, civil contractors, metal fabricators, electricians, fencing, security and telecommunications specialists, builders and general labourers.